Explore the region

 The region is full of captivating museums that offer enriching cultural experiences.

-In Toulon, the Toulon Museum offers an insight into the maritime history of the region, with exhibits on the navy, navigation and the arsenal.
+In Toulon, the Toulon Museum offers an overview of the region's maritime history, with exhibitions on the navy, navigation and arsenal.

-History buffs can also visit the mining museum in Cap Garonne, which traces the history of local mining.
+History buffs can also visit the Cap Garonne Mining Museum, which traces the history of local mining.

 The castles

-The region offers an array of historic castles to discover.
+The region offers a range of historic castles to discover.

 The Château de Brégançon, located on a peninsula, is an emblematic site used as a presidential residence.
 It is surrounded by beautiful gardens and offers panoramic views of the Mediterranean.